youngde811/Shakespearean-Insult-Generator/README.md

 This project generates "Shakespearean" insults to either the terminal or (soon) an iOS app.
 Many years ago, I stumbled across the original implementation (I think); it was written in C. I took that code and wrote a screen saver for my X Window System environment on SunOS/Solaris, using _Xlib_.
 The documentation for the original work gave credit to a local performer called "Willie The Shake", whom the author had apparently seen a number of times.
+Thus the name of this project.

 I found myself needing a distraction after a particularly challenging project at work.
 Having found a newer implementation of this code on _GitHub_ - Kurt Blair's "Shakespearean Insult Generator" - I forked his repository;